Future Proof Your Law Firm With Legal Tech Audits

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 Once your law firm has implemented its technology, the job isn’t done.
 Technology implementation, maintenance, and hygiene require constant motion.
+Your office should have a system for creating and revisiting a legal tech audit.
+This periodic assessment details the what, how, and why of your office technology.

 Note: If you don’t currently have a list of the features your firm needs to operate, go back to Chapter 4.